-Generally, the conditions for naturalization of foreigners are as follows.
+Generally, the requirements for naturalization of foreigners are as follows.

-- Address conditions (Article 5, Paragraph 1, Item 1 of the Nationality Law)
+- Address requirements (Article 5, Paragraph 1, Item 1 of the Nationality Law)

 You must continue to live in Japan for at least 5 years before applying for naturalization.
 It is necessary to have a proper status of residence.

-- Ability conditions (Article 5, Paragraph 1, Item 2 of the Nationality Law)
+- Ability requirements (Article 5, Paragraph 1, Item 2 of the Nationality Law)

-You must be at least 18 years old (changed from April 1, 2022) and have reached the age of majority under the laws of your home country.
+Applicants must be at least 18 years old (changed from April 1, 2022) and have reached the age of majority under the laws of their home country.

-※ If you are a minor, you can apply if you do it with either your parents or your parents.
+※ If the applicant is a minor, he / she can apply only if he / she applies with either parents or parents.

-- Conditions of conduct (Article 5, Paragraph 1, Item 3 of the Nationality Law)
+- Behavior requirements (Article 5, Paragraph 1, Item 3 of the Nationality Law)

-It is necessary that the behavior is good.
+It is necessary that the behavior of the applicant is good.

-- Livelihood conditions (Article 5, Paragraph 1, Item 4 of the Nationality Law)
+- Livelihood requirements (Article 5, Paragraph 1, Item 4 of the Nationality Law)

-- Conditions for preventing dual citizenship (Article 5, Paragraph 1, Item 5 of the Nationality Law)
+- Requirements for prevention of dual citizenship (Article 5, Paragraph 1, Item 5 of the Nationality Law)

-- Constitutional compliance conditions (Article 5, Paragraph 1, Item 6 of the Nationality Law)
+- Constitutional compliance requirements (Article 5, Paragraph 1, Item 6 of the Nationality Law)

-Naturalization is not permitted to anyone who attempts or claims to violently destroy the Japanese government, or who has formed or joined such an organization.
+Naturalization is not permitted if the applicant is a person who attempts or claims to destroy the Japanese government by violence, or who has formed or joined such an organization.

-In addition, it is necessary to have Japanese proficiency (conversation and reading and writing) that does not interfere with daily life.
+In addition, the applicant must have Japanese proficiency (conversation and reading / writing) that does not interfere with daily life.

-Note that the above are the minimum conditions, so even if the above conditions are met, naturalization may not be permitted.
+Note that the above is the minimum requirement, so even if the above is met, naturalization may not be permitted.

 Naturalization with relaxed requirements

-For foreigners who have a special relationship with Japan (those born in Japan, spouses of Japanese people, children of Japanese people, people who were once Japanese, etc.), the conditions for normalization are usually relaxed as follows.
+For foreigners who have a special relationship with Japan (those born in Japan, spouses of Japanese people, children of Japanese people, people who were once Japanese, etc.), the requirements for "Normal naturalization" have been relaxed as follows. increase.

-- Children of Japanese nationals (excluding adopted children) who have an address or residence in Japan for 3 years or more (Article 6, Item 1 of the Nationality Law)
+- Children of Japanese nationals (excluding adopted children) who have an address or residence in Japan for 3 years or more (Article 6.1 of the Nationality Law)

-・If a Japanese gives birth to a child after losing Japanese nationality due to marriage with a foreigner, the address requirement imposed on the child is that the child has an address or residence in Japan for at least 3 years.
+・If the applicant is a child born after the Japanese have lost Japanese nationality due to marriage with a foreigner, etc., the address requirement when applying for naturalization is "have an address or residence in Japan for at least 3 years", It will be.

-- A child born in Japan who has an address or residence in Japan for three years or more, or is born to a father or mother (excluding adoptive parents) born in Japan (Article 6, Item 2 of the Nationality Act).
+- A person who was born in Japan and has an address or residence in Japan for 3 years or more, or whose father or mother (excluding adoptive parents) was born in Japan (Article 6.2 of the Nationality Law).

-・If the father or mother, excluding the adoptive parents, was born in Japan (so-called third-generation in Japan), the address conditions will be met if there is an address in Japan.
+・If the applicant's father or mother (excluding adoptive parents) was born in Japan (so-called third-generation resident in Japan), the address conditions will be met if the applicant has an address in Japan.

-- Those who have been in Japan for 10 years or more (Article 6, Item 3 of the Nationality Law)
+- Those who have been in Japan for 10 years or more (Article 6.3 of the Nationality Law)

 - Foreigners who are spouses of Japanese nationals (Article 7 of the Nationality Law)

-・If you are a spouse of a Japanese national and have an address or residence in Japan for 3 years or more, and if you actually have an address in Japan, the address and ability conditions will be relaxed.
+・If the spouse of a Japanese citizen has an address or residence in Japan for three years or more and actually has an address in Japan, the address requirement and ability requirement will be relaxed.

-- A child of a Japanese national (excluding an adopted child) who has an address in Japan, a person who was adopted by a Japanese national when he was a minor under the law of his home country and who has an address in Japan for one year or more.
-Persons who have lost Japanese nationality but have an address in Japan (excluding those who have lost Japanese nationality after being naturalized in Japan) (Article 8 of the Nationality Law)
+- (1) Children of Japanese nationals (excluding adopted children) who have an address in Japan (2) Those who were adopted by Japanese nationals when they were underage and who have an address in Japan for one year or more (3) Japanese nationality Those who have lost their address in Japan (excluding those who have lost Japanese nationality after acquiring Japanese nationality) (Article 8 of the Nationality Law)

-・In these cases, address requirements, ability requirements, and livelihood requirements will be relaxed.
+・If these are applicants, address requirements, competence requirements, and livelihood requirements will be relaxed.

 Naturalization application procedure

-Unlike the application for status of residence, it is necessary to consult with the Legal Affairs Bureau or the Regional Legal Affairs Bureau in advance.
+Unlike the application for status of residence, the applicant for naturalization must consult with the Legal Affairs Bureau or the Regional Legal Affairs Bureau in advance.